CakeDC/search/readme.md

 			'search_with_connectors' => array('type' => 'like', 'field' => 'Article.title', 'connectorAnd' => '+', 'connectorOr' => ',')
 		);

+### `emptyValue` default values to allow search for "not any of the below"

+Let's say we have categories and a dropdown list to select any of those or "empty = ignore this filter".
+But what if we also want to have an option to find all non-categorized items?
+With "default 0 NOT NULL" fields this works as we can use 0 here explicitly:

+		$categories = $this->Model->Category->find('list');
+		array_unshift($categories, '- not categorized -'); // before passing it on to the view (the key will be 0, not '' as the ignore-filter key will be)

+But for char36 foreign keys or "default NULL" fields this does not work.
+The posted empty string will result in the omitting of the rule.
+That's where `emptyValue` comes into play.

+		public $presetVars = array(
+			'category_id' => array(
+				'allowEmpty' => true,
+				'emptyValue' => '0',
+			);
+		);

+This way we assign '' for 0, and "ignore" for '' on POST, and the opposite for presetForm().

+Note: This only works if you use `allowEmpty` here.
+If you fail to do that it will always trigger the lookup here.

 ## Full example for model/controller configuration with overriding